 21. Mayfly Coffee — Signal Mountain .

-Cadence-adjacent Signal Mountain cafe: tight menu, mountain-neighborhood regulars, and pastry cases sized for a quick ridge stop before hikes like Rainbow Lake.
+Signal Mountain cafe in the Cadence family: tight menu, mountain neighborhood regulars, and pastry cases sized for a quick stop before hikes like Rainbow Lake.

 22. Protagonist Coffee at Pruett's Market .

-Not a full cafe—worth listing for Signal residents who want to grab Chattanooga-roasted beans while shopping.
-Confirm retail hours before you detour.
+Not a full cafe.
+Worth knowing for Signal residents who want to pick up Chattanooga roasted beans while already shopping at Pruett's.
+Confirm retail hours before making a separate trip.

 23. Canopy Coffee and Wine Bar .